-DENVER -- It may be the last good snowfall in the Denver metro area, but as many enjoy looking out the window, some forget that it comes with a price for trees and shrubs.
+DENVER -- As exciting as the first snow of the season sounds, some forget that it comes with a price for trees and shrubs.

-This latest spring snowstorm won't leave a big mark and so damage to trees and shrubs may be minimal, but Denver7 wants you to be prepared -- which is why we have compiled the following information so you can protect your shrubs and trees during and after this snowstorm.
+Damage to trees and shrubs may be minimal in Denver, but Denver7 wants you to be prepared in case you live in the Foothills -- which is why we have compiled the following information so you can protect your shrubs and trees during and after this snowstorm.

 Contributing factors that may damage trees, shrubs